-Launched in April 2015, the Policy Advisory Group comprises experts involved in policy from government, academia and civil society from Australia, Barbados, Canada, Malaysia, Mexico, Norway, South Africa, the United Kingdom and the United States.
+Launched in April 2015, the Policy Advisory Group comprises experts involved in policy from government, academia and civil society from Australia, Barbados, Canada, Malaysia, Mexico, Norway, South Africa, the UK and the US.
 The Group also includes observers from the World Health Organization and the Union for International Cancer Control.

 Ms Sondra Davoren – McCabe Centre for Law and Cancer, and Cancer Council Victoria, Australia

 Professor Sir Trevor Hassell – Healthy Caribbean Coalition, Barbados

 Dr Knut-Inge Klepp – Norwegian Institute of Public Health, Norway

 Professor Shiriki Kumanyika – University of Pennsylvania, US

 Dr Feisul Idzwan Mustapha – Ministry of Health, Malaysia

 Professor Mike Rayner – University of Oxford and British Heart Foundation Health Centre on Population Approaches for Non-Communicable Disease Prevention, UK